 - MC4R Deficiency Obesity.
 Our addressable patient population estimate for MC4R-rescuable deficiency obesity is approximately 10,000 patients in the United States.
 This estimate is based on: - U.S. Census Bureau population data and CDC prevalence numbers for early onset obesity (120% the 95th percentile between the ages of 2-5 years); - a comprehensive ongoing biochemical screening study indicating there may be a defined subset of individuals who carry MC4R variants that may be rescued by an MC4R agonist; and - our internal sequencing yield for MC4R deficiency obesity patients of approximately 2.0% prior to application of functional filters. - Hypothalamic obesity.
-Our addressable patient population estimate for hypothalamic obesity (HO) is greater than 4,500 patients in the United States.
-This estimate is based on: - an annual incidence of craniophryngioma (CP) of approximately 1.3 million per year in the United States, which projects to approximately 493 cases of CP per year based on a United States population of approximately 329 million; - approximately 62.5% (based on a published range of 50% to 75%) of CP patients develop HO; - 20-year average survival after CP surgery of 75% (based on a published range of 66% to 85%); - allowing for patients that develop HO due to other factors besides CP, results in an estimated HO prevalence in the United States exceeding 4,500 patients; and - internal Company estimate is based on reported incidence of hypothalamic obesity following craniophryngioma and long-term survival rates.
+Our addressable patient population estimate for hypothalamic obesity (HO) is 5,000 to 10,000 patients in the United States.
+This estimate is based on: - diagnosis of an underlying HO etiology such as craniopharyngioma (CP), astrocytoma, or other brain tumors with CP accounting for approximately 50% of HO etiologies; - an annual incidence of CP of approximately 1.3 million to 2.2 million per year in the United States, which projects to approximately 600 cases of CP per year based on a United States population of approximately 329 million; - approximately 50% (based on a published range of 6% to 91%) of CP patients develop HO; - published estimates of overall survival (OS) after CP diagnosis, with a 20-year OS of 84%; - allowing for patients that develop HO due to other factors besides CP, results in an estimated HO prevalence after CP diagnosis in the United States exceeding 2,500-7,500 patients; and - internal Company estimate is based on reported incidence of hypothalamic obesity following CP and long-term survival rates.